matthewhodges56/DUO-Plus/README.md

 # DUO System Improvement Project

 ### Overview
-This repository contains the source files, documentation, and assets for the **DUO System Improvement Capstone Project**.
-Our goal is to modernize and streamline DUO Mission’s client registration and data management process used on their outreach buses.
+This repository contains the early development files for the **DUO System Improvement Capstone Project**.
+The goal is to rebuild DUO Mission’s existing system from scratch using a modern, role-based structure that supports client registration, check-in, and service tracking.

-### Team
-- **Matthew Hodges** – Scrum Master
-- **Skyler Emery** – Frontend Lead
-- **Miguel Glass** – Backend Lead
-- **Bethany** – Database Lead
-- **Cameron** – Networking & Infrastructure
-- **Lauren** – EMR / Data Specialist
+---

-### Current Sprint
+### Tech Stack
-**Sprint 2 (Nov 3 – Nov 14, 2025)**
-Focus: Environment setup, GitHub integration, and initial architecture planning.
+- **Frontend:** Plain HTML, JavaScript, Bootstrap (HopeUI Theme)
+- **Backend:** PHP
+- **Database:** Local MySQL
+- **Documentation:** Stored in OneNote

+---

-### Repository Structure
+### Current Structure
-- /frontend → UI components and interface design
-- /backend → API, logic, and database communication
-- /docs → Meeting notes, sprint plans, and diagrams
+- /assets → CSS, JS, images, and HopeUI theme files
+- /api → PHP backend endpoints
+- /pages → Frontend HTML pages (role-based dashboards)
+- /db → MySQL schema export

+---

 ### Notes
-This README is **temporary** and will be expanded as the project develops.
+- This setup is **temporary** and will evolve as the rebuild progresses.
+- Documentation, sprint notes, and process diagrams are managed in OneNote.
-Documentation and setup instructions will be added once the technical stack is finalized.
+- OpenEMR integration and full backend logic will be added in later sprints.

+---

+**DUO System Improvement Capstone Team — 2025**